 Julie Hibbs founded her professional organizing company, Squared Away, in Houston back in 1999.
 “Helping her clients reduce their stress, increase their productivity, and better manage their time and energy” is her mission, explained Leigh Jackson, a long-time Squared Away employee.
 She does so “by offering proven, dependable, and stylish organization solutions.”
-There is no denying Hibbs is good at what she does; she is a member of NAPO, the National Association of Professional Organizers, and has even served as president of the Houston chapter.
+There is no denying Hibbs is good at what she does… a member of NAPO, the National Association of Professional Organizers, and has even served as president of the Houston chapter.
 She is so good at what she does, and has been at it for long enough, Hibbs was “one of the first in the country to earn the designation Certified Professional Organizer.”

 Home Starter Kits come in a few levels: Complete Home, Bed, Bath; Kitchen; and Kids.
 The complete kit offers everyday items for the kitchen, bathroom, and bedroom, such as plates, mugs, utensils, towels, and sheets.
 The kitchen kit includes items such as dishes, cups, cutlery, dishtowels, pots, pans, and even a can opener.
-The idea is that someone can select the type of kit depending on what they can spend and give a tangible gift to someone who has lost everything.
+The idea is that someone can select the type of kit depending on their budget.
+Then they can give a tangible gift to someone who has lost everything.
 It takes years to fully stock a kitchen with all the perfect gadgets and pans and such.
 People are arriving at their temporary homes with nothing, not even a spoon.
 This helps ensure that the new place can function as a home, albeit minimally, from the start.

 “The reception of these kits has been amazing!”
 Jackson personally delivered one to the home of a displaced family and can confirm that “people have been overwhelmed by them … what we are doing is making a difference.
 It is allowing people to get one step closer to normalcy and a routine.
 They can focus on the bigger picture if the little things are [handled].”
 Jackson told the story of one client who purchased ten kits and delivered five to teachers of her child’s school.
 “There were tears of happiness” and the teachers each wanted to give it to another teacher who “needed it more.”
 The client assured them they would all be getting a home starter kit.
 “They were in awe and overjoyed,” said Jackson.

-For the foreseeable future, it seems that Jackson is back to her college days as an errand runner, building more kits for those setting up home under unexpected and unfortunate circumstances.
+For the foreseeable future, it seems that Jackson is back to her college days as an errand runner.
+She builds more kits for those setting up home under unexpected and unfortunate circumstances.
 Making trips back and forth to IKEA and The Container Store though is “more realistic than me driving across town to pick up donated items from Fairfield and the Woodlands and trying to get them delivered,” explained Jackson.
 “IKEA is amazing, and for a small price it makes a huge difference to be able to provide people with full, matching, new sets of things.”

 The team efforts for Harvey relief, however, do not end at the home starter kits.
 Jackson, with her good friend Kat, spent several days post-flooding serving meals where possible to victims of the rising waters.
 Jamie, also an employee at Squared Away, had also jumped to action, as she works in search-and-rescue.
 “She ended up out in Wharton,” explained Jackson.
 “She texted all of us and asked if we could go out there to help.”
 The team took medical supplies down and helped arrange for a doctor to see and treat people who were staying in a local shelter.
 “We walked door to door to see if people needed medical attention and gave out masks.”
 Jackson explained that many people in this community cannot afford temporary rentals or hotels while their homes are being demolished and salvaged.
 “They don’t have other options.”